fuzzybinary/godot_dart/README.md

   static late TypeInfo sTypeInfo = TypeInfo(
     StringName.fromString('Simple'),
     parentClass: StringName.fromString('Sprite2D'),
-  );
     // a vTable getter is required for classes that will be used from extensions.
     // If you are not adding any virtual functions, just return the base class's vTable.
-  // If the class is only used from scripts, this is likely not necessary. static Map<String, Pointer<GodotVirtualFunction>> get vTable =>
+    // If the class is only used from scripts, this is likely not necessary.
-      Sprite2D.vTable;
+    vTable: Sprite2D.sTypeInfo.vTable;
+  );
   // An override of [typeInfo] is required.
 This is how
   // the bindings understand the what types it's looking at.
   @override